-5.1 Overview and getting started
+6.1 Overview and getting started

-5.1.1 Examples
+6.1.1 Examples

-We have various example scripts and notebooks for using IPython.parallel in our examples/parallel directory, or they can be found on GitHub.
+We have various example scripts and notebooks for using IPython.parallel in our examples/Parallel%20Computing directory, or they can be viewed using nbviewer.
 Some of these are covered in more detail in the examples section.